falguniraina/gatsby/README.md

 ## 🤝 How to Contribute

-Whether you're helping us fix bugs, improve the docs, or spread the word, we'd love to have you as part of the Gatsby community! :muscle::purple_heart:
+Whether you're helping us fix bugs, improve the docs, or spreading the word, we'd love to have you as part of the Gatsby community! :muscle::purple_heart:

 Check out our [**Contributing Guide**](https://gatsbyjs.org/contributing/how-to-contribute/) for ideas on contributing and setup steps for getting our repositories up and running on your local machine.

 ### A note on how this repository is organized

 This repository is a [monorepo](https://trunkbaseddevelopment.com/monorepos/) managed using [Lerna](https://github.com/lerna/lerna).
-This means there are [multiple packages](/packages) managed in this codebase, even though we publish them to NPM as separate packages.
+This means that there are [multiple packages](/packages) managed in this codebase, even though we publish them to NPM as separate packages.

 ### Contributing to Gatsby v1